xrdocs/ncs5500/_tutorials/mdb-ncs5700.md

 ## MDB on Modular systems

 This is a bit tricky.
 By default, the NCS5500 systems boots up in compatible mode.
-We will need explicit “hw-mod profile” configuration to enable native mode provided we have all the line-cards being nc57 based.
+We will need explicit “hw-module profile npu native-mode-enable” configuration to enable native mode provided we have all the line-cards being nc57 based.

-With native mode configured (post reload,) by default system will operate in L3MAX mode in latest releases (74x and beyond).
+With native mode configured (post reload,) by default system will operate in L3MAX mode in latest releases (7.4.1 and beyond).
-Users are given options to configure any of the MDB profiles based on their card configurations and requirements. (where L2 profiles are included in 761)
+Users are given options to configure any of the MDB profiles based on their card configurations and requirements. (where L2 profiles are included in 7.6.1)

 ### Step by Step transition towards NCS5700 with MDB: